kdhenderson/CraftBeer_DataAnalysis/README.md

   -	City: City where the brewery is located.
   -	State: U.S. State where the brewery is located.

+#### Data transformation:

+Here are descriptions of the two primary dataframes used in the analysis.

-In the code, these two datasets are imported and merged into a dataframe called `bbDF` by the unique identifier of the brewery, Brew_ID. `bbDF` includes all variables and observations from both datasets.
+In the code, the two datasets (`Beers.csv` and `Breweries.csv`) are imported and merged into a dataframe called `bbDF` by the unique identifier of the brewery, Brew_ID. `bbDF` includes all variables and observations from both datasets.
+Prior to the merge, a variable `count` was added to the `breweries` dataframe, to enable finding the sum of breweries per state.

+A new dataframe `cleanDF` was created when imputing and cleaning missing data.
+A variable `medianIBU` was created, which held the median IBU value based on each unique style of beer.
+Missing values in the `IBU` variable were imputed with `medianIBU` values.
+The remaining missing `IBU` observations were deleted in this dataframe (those from styles with no data from which to compute medians).
+Missing `ABV` observations were also deleted in this dataframe.
+One other variable was added to this dataframe, `IBU_Profile`, to categorize styles into "IPA", "Ale", or "Other".

 ## Usage

 * Clone this repository
 `git clone https://github.com/kdhenderson/CraftBeer_DataAnalysis.git`
 * The files were created with RStudio version 2023.12.0+369.
+(Machine: MacBook Pro, OS: macOS Monterey 12.7.1)
 * All required libraries are listed and loaded in the Rmarkdown file in one of the first code chunks.